RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-4-Adding-simple-User-Input-with-QueryStrings.md

-﻿The demo from the previous step is cool because it take very little code.
+The demo from the previous step is cool because it take very little code.
 But it's also very limited because it's very static: We're running a fixed SQL statement that's returning all records.
 It would be nice to specify a 'parameter' to search for customers by name.

 ### Using parameters via the QueryString
 Let's change the code above to allow us to specify a company search 'parameter' via the brower's URL QueryString.